interfiberschool/v5dbg/docs/docs/install/server.md

 ---
-summary: Install the v5dbg debug server into your PROs project
+description: Install the v5dbg debug server into your PROs project
 ---

 # Installation